jasonbayton/11ty/_src/blog/2024/10/actually-new-for-enterprise-android-15.md

 When the configuration is unspecified, currently the respective toggle is off for fully managed devices.
 Switching to `enforced` then enables the setting.

-This is a great approach, sympathetic to the feedback its announcement generated from administrators already frustrated with overbearing Google Play Protect policies which cannot be disabled (full disclosure, I'm generally in favour of GPP, but I'm aware of the problems it causes for some organisations).
+This is a great approach, sympathetic to the feedback its announcement generated from administrators already frustrated with overbearing Google Play Protect policies that cannot be disabled (full disclosure, I'm generally in favour of GPP, but I'm aware of the problems it causes for some organisations), while allowing its use for organisations that feel they need it.

 For EMM vendors, this is already present in AMAPI as `contentProtectionPolicy` under `AdvancedSecurityOverrides`.